 Cities are one of the most basic units of governance.
 Because of this, their democratic institutions are flexible and responsive to their residents’ specific needs.
 Their city planners can paint with a small brush, designing policies that cater to specific problems endemic to certain communities.
 Obtaining community consent for projects is a real, achievable goal.

 Our seven-minute performance included monologues about the three provinces of Tibet.
 Each monologue was followed by dance from that province.
 The final dance was a popular Tibetan gorshey (circle dance), meant to symbolize unity.
 You can watch the entire performance recorded by UCTV for free.
 Several students, primarily international Chinese students, were disturbed by our performance and began booing.

 While undergraduates are vital to the University of Connecticut, it feels like we don’t matter at times.
 It can be frustrating to see so much disrespect given to the largest population on campus.
 This is why the Undergraduate Student Government adding paid positions next year is so important.

 Over the past few weeks, in a story that sounds like something out of a Mary Shelley novel, scientists were able to restore signs of life in postmortem brains.
 These, of course, were pig brains and not human brains, and there was no sign of consciousness within them, but nonetheless this is a pretty wild story.
-Even more crazy are the implications that this kind of scientific advancement could have for the future of medical research, and how it fundamentally changes what we thought we knew about neuroscience.

 These buses will have outlived their absolute maximum life span by 2020 and UConn will presumably be purchasing replacement buses — which should be electric buses, paid for by the grant.
 The grant also covers electric vehicle charging infrastructure.
 Accepting the $1.4 million is seemingly a no-brainer.